Govt decides not to resume scheduled int'l flights from Dec 15; new date to be notified later | Business

 - India

-The government on Wednesday decided not to resume scheduled international flights from December 15, less than a week after announcing the decision in the wake of rising concerns over the COVID variant Omicron.
+The government on Wednesday decided not to resume scheduled international flights from December 15, less than a week after announcing the decision in the wake of rising concerns over the coronavirus variant Omicron.

 Aviation watchdog DGCA said the effective date for resumption of scheduled commercial international passenger services will be notified in due course.
 Scheduled international flights remain suspended since March 23, 2020, due to the coronavirus pandemic.